 Diagnosis of a Broken Leg

 If you suspect you may have a broken leg, it is important to seek medical attention immediately.
 An X-ray, or radiograph, is the gold standard for diagnosing a broken bone.
-A fracture can be a small crack in the bone or a large displaced fracture where the bones are not in-line with each other.
+A fracture can be a small crack in the bone or a largely displaced fracture where the bones are not in line with each other.

 Broken Leg Treatment

-- Large fractures that cause a deformity or have broken through the skin will most always require surgery.
-This surgery requires some type of fixation such as a metal plate or screws placed by a surgeon.
-After this, the leg is immobilized by some form of a cast or brace.
+- Large fractures that cause a deformity or have broken through the skin will almost always require surgery.
+This surgery requires fixation, such as a metal plate or screws placed by a surgeon.
+After this, you should immobilize the leg by some form of a cast or brace.

 - Restricting weight-bearing is also typical for fractures to the femur, tibia, and fibula.

-- Smaller, non-displaced fractures will usually be treated by immobilization itself to allow for the healing to occur with variable weight-bearing restrictions depending on the bone which was broken.
+- Smaller, non-displaced fractures will usually be treated by immobilization to allow for the healing to occur with variable weight-bearing restrictions depending on the bone that was broken.

-- The fibula is not considered a weight-bearing bone so a fracture to this may not require weight-bearing restrictions.
+- The fibula is not a weight-bearing bone, so a fracture may not require weight-bearing restrictions.

-- Physical therapy may also be needed following a fracture.
-These treatments include stretch the hip, knee, or ankle to decrease any stiffness from the immobilization and to strengthen the leg back to its normal strength.
+- Physical therapy will help following a fracture.
+These treatments include stretching the hip, knee, or ankle to decrease any stiffness from the immobilization and strengthen the leg back to its normal strength.
 This is vital to be able to walk and return to all daily tasks without limping.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.

 If you feel you may be suffering from a broken leg, our dedicated team of orthopedic specialists is ready to help you!
-To schedule an appointment call JOI-2000 or click the button below to schedule an appointment online.
+To schedule an appointment, call 904-JOI-2000 or click the button below to schedule an appointment online.